BasavarajMS11/Workload-and-Skill-Level-based-Automated-Scheduling/README.md

 ## Problem Statement:
-To develop an application for automated scheduling of manpower based on the skill matrix and load of the machine.
+To develop an application for automated scheduling of manpower based on the skill matrix and load of the machine .

 ## High Level System Solution
 The proposed system solution of workload and skill level based scheduling consists of 4 modules in design.